- Jul 31, 2012

 Easy Way to make a Bootable Clone of your macOS System Drive

 - 3/2019 Update: This doesn't seem to be working on Mojave APFS formatted drives.
 The original testing was performed on HFS + drives with High Sierra and that did work normally.
-For Mojave APFS drives use the paid 2019 version to clone your macOS drive from right on your desktop.
-No Win10 PE drive is needed to do that.
+For Mojave APFS drives use the paid 2019 or 2020 version to clone your macOS drive from right on your desktop or from the rescue USB.

 1. You won't have to manually copy the contents of your EFI partition or even run a script to do that.